-The ELPS are meant to provide teachers with the expectations across different language domains (listening, speaking, reading and writing) for social and academic development.
+The ELPS are meant to provide teachers with the expectations across different language domains for students' varied language levels.
 These are to be used in tandem with the Texas Essential Knowledge and Skills (TEKS) and do not replace content standards.

-The scoring requirements for an emergent bilingual student to be reclassified means they must demonstrate proficiency levels in the listening, speaking, reading and writing domains which are directly correlated with TELPAS.
+The scoring requirements for an English Language Learner to be reclassified means they must demonstrate proficiency levels in the listening, speaking, reading and writing domains which are directly correlated with TELPAS.
 Read the Proficiency Level Descriptors (PLDs) for more information.
 The PLDs are organized by language domain and proficiency (Listening, Speaking, Reading, Writing) and language proficiency (Beginning, Intermediate, Advanced, Advanced High).
 It is important to become familiar with the descriptors for each level as it sets the expectations for students.